yerzhanyerbatyr/nFactorial-Ai-Cup-2024/README.md

 # nFactorial-Ai-Cup-2024
-Template repository to start building your AI projects via nFactorial Ai Cup 2024
+Fork this repository and build nFactorial Ai Cup 2024 projects

 ## < Your Name >